frictionlessdata/datapackage/linear-tsv/index.md

 character sequence is exactly that used by SQL databases to indicate SQL `NULL` in their tab-separated output mode.

-A zero-length file is a valid linear TSV file, containing no records.
-Empty lines are ignored in linear TSV files.

 If a single backslash is encountered at the end of a field, it is an error.
 If a backslash precedes another character but does not form one of the escape sequences above, it is a "superfluous backslash" and is removed from the field on read.
 Such a "superfluous backslash" must never be written by a conforming implementation.

-### Header Lines

-In CSV files, there are commonly header lines, naming the fields; but in this format no provision is made for header lines.
-One reason is that naive filtering, sorting and concatenation with line-oriented tools could easily mix headers with data.
+While CSV files commonly have a header line, giving names to each of the columns, in this format no provision is made for such a header.

-Another is that the amount of information provided by a header line is rarely sufficient for interoperable parsing.
-The [Data Package][dp] spec provides a mechanism for bundling column names, types and format information with data.

-[dp]: ../data-packages/

 ## Motivation